rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/k3s-cluster-configuration.md

 :::note

-It is discouraged to provide HelmChartConfig for customizing the system charts via `additionalManifest`, it could cause unexpected behavior due to how multiple HelmChartConfig for the same chart being handled.
+If you want to customize system charts, you should use the `chartValues` field as described below.

-The recommended approach is to utilize the `chartValues` field which is explained below.
+Alternatives, such as using a HelmChartConfig to customize the system charts via `additionalManifest`, can cause unexpected behavior, due to having multiple HelmChartConfigs for the same chart.

 :::